kulikov0/headless-client/update-deps/README.md

 1. Download github.com/sardanioss/quic-go and copy it to quic.
 Copy github.com/sardanioss/qpack to quic/qpack.
 Non-test files only.
-2. Remove .git at any depth, .github, go.mod, go.sum, assets, example, interop, fuzzing, integrationtests, testutils, metrics, tools, internal/mocks, mockgen.go, README.md, SECURITY.md, codecov.yml and oss-fuzz.sh.
+2. Remove upstream tooling, tests and mocks.
+The full list is in the script.
 3. Rewrite github.com/sardanioss/quic-go to the quic path, github.com/sardanioss/qpack to quic/qpack, github.com/sardanioss/utls to
    github.com/refraction-networking/utls, and github.com/sardanioss/http to
    net/http.
 The two header-order keys of that http fork become local constants.
 4. Copy the files from _chromequic-files.
-5. Apply chromequic-refraction-utls.patch and
-   chromequic-preset-transport-params.patch.
+5. Apply the chromequic-*.patch files in the order listed in the script.
 6. Build quic.
+The script does not test, run `go test ./quic/...` after it.

 The qpack fork is copied rather than replaced with github.com/quic-go/qpack because it adds a Sensitive field to HeaderField and the never-index encoding